LaithAbuhannun/businesscardreader/README.md

 python server.py
 ```

-Now the Flask API should be running (default in this project: port 5500).
+Now the Flask API should be running (default: port 5500).

 Make sure:

 * `server/runs/best.pt` exists (your YOLO weights).
-* Your OpenAI API key is correctly set in `server.py` where the vision extraction calls happen.
+* Your OpenAI API key is correctly set in `server.py` where the vision extraction happens.

 ### 2. Frontend

-Open the HTML files in `client/` in your browser, starting from `login.html` (or `index.html` if you’re skipping auth for testing).
+Open the HTML files in `client/` in your browser, starting from `login.html` (or `index.html` if you skip auth for testing).

-Those pages will call the backend endpoints like `/predict`, `/confirm`, `/extract`, etc. on `http://localhost:5500/`.
+Those pages will call backend endpoints like `/predict`, `/confirm`, `/extract`, etc. on `http://localhost:5500/`.

 ---